-On 21 January 2020, the board of directors of the Company decided to increase the share capital of the Company in the framework of the authorised capital by the issuance of a maximum number of shares which still had to be determined, with dis-application of the preferential subscription right of the existing shareholders of the Company and, in so far as required, of the existing holders of subscription rights (stock options) of the Company, subject to, amongst other things, the condition that the new shares would be offered to a broad group of unidentified Belgian and foreign institutional, qualified, professional and/or other investors, in and outside of Belgium, on the basis of applicable private placement exemptions, in the framework of a private placement through an accelerated bookbuilding procedure.
+On 21 January 2020, the Board of Directors of the Company decided to increase the share capital of the Company in the framework of the authorised capital by the issuance of a maximum number of shares which still had to be determined, with dis-application of the preferential subscription right of the existing shareholders of the Company and, in so far as required, of the existing holders of subscription rights (stock options) of the Company, subject to, amongst other things, the condition that the new shares would be offered to a broad group of unidentified Belgian and foreign institutional, qualified, professional and/or other investors, in and outside of Belgium, on the basis of applicable private placement exemptions, in the framework of a private placement through an accelerated bookbuilding procedure.
 On that basis, the Company decided to instruct a number of investment banks to organise, launch and close the offering of new shares via a private placement through an accelerated bookbuilding procedure.
 The transaction was launched on 22 January 2020, and later that same day the Company announced that it successfully raised an amount of approximately EUR 19.0 million in gross proceeds by means of a private placement via an accelerated bookbuilding procedure of 3,166,666 new shares at an issue price of EUR 6.00 per share.
 The settlement and payment of the 3,166,666 new shares took place on 27 January 2020.
-Of these new shares, 2,522,379 shares were immediately admitted to trading on the regulated market of Euronext Brussels upon their issuance.
+Of these new shares, 2,522,379 shares were immediately admitted to trading on the regulated market of Euronext Brussels upon their issuance, and 644,287 shares were not immediately admitted to trading on the regulated market of Euronext Brussels upon their issuance.